JBernanos/typescript-telegram-mini-data-validation/README.md

-# Typescript Telegram WebAppData Validation
+# Typescript Telegram MiniApp Data Validation

 A simple way to validate the data received from Telegram while using Mini Apps.